fmaussion/salem/docs/faq.rst

 What is the development status of the salem library?
 ----------------------------------------------------

-As of today (August 2021), salem is used by several people (number unknown) and is used by at least one downstream larger project (`OGGM <https://oggm.org>`_).
+As of today (February 2024), salem is used by several people (number unknown) and is used by at least one larger project important to me (`OGGM <https://oggm.org>`_).
 I plan to continue to maintain salem in the future, but cannot spend much time and energy in new, larger features that the community might need.
 These larger features (mostly: improved support